Elbsides/www/2021/coc.markdown

 permalink: /2021/coc/
 ---

-Our Code of Conduct is based on the [BSidesMunich Code of Conduct](http://www.bsidesmunich.org/codeofconduct/) which in turn is based on thr [berlincodeofconduct.org ](https://berlincodeofconduct.org).
+Our Code of Conduct is based on the [BSidesMunich Code of Conduct](http://www.bsidesmunich.org/codeofconduct/) which in turn is based on the [berlincodeofconduct.org ](https://berlincodeofconduct.org).

 # Purpose and Scope #